Smokers at Greater Risk of Dying from COVID-19

 Nicola Sturgeon calls lawmaker's actions 'dangerous and indefensible'

-Cool, dry weather could boost transmission of COVID-19, but control measures can still curb disease spread
+Cool, dry weather could boost transmission of COVID-19, but control measures can still curb disease

-Data collected between February and July shows Hispanics, Blacks and Native Americans made up 75% of children who died from virus in US
+Data collected between February and July shows Hispanics, Blacks and Native Americans made up 75% of

-Almost one-quarter of the global population is estimated to have underlying conditions that increase vulnerability to COVID-19
+Almost one-quarter of the global population is estimated to have underlying conditions that increase

-In this interconnected world it would be short-sighted of wealthy countries to keep vaccine supplies for themselves because no one is safe until every
+In this interconnected world it would be short-sighted of wealthy countries to keep vaccine supplies

 Peru President says chaos of the pandemic is partly to blame for the undercount